 Expat health is as important as it is vulnerable, more so than back home.
-Unfortunately, tropical climates in particular are like a Petri dish for dangerous infectious diseases.
+Unfortunately, tropical climates in particular are like a Petri dish for dangerous infectious diseases and living a healthy expat life there might be harder than elsewhere.
 But if you are sent on an expat assignment in a so-called Western country, you are not exempt from getting sick, either.
-For some diseases, however, there are preventative vaccinations which are vital parts of expat health care.
+For some diseases, however, there are preventative vaccinations which are vital parts of healthcare.

 In some countries, you can buy cheap and tasty food at the roadside and indulge in culinary treats without any worries.
-In other countries, however, you run the risk of ending up in a hospital bed or at least of spending lots of time in the bathroom if you eat from the wrong food stalls.
+In other countries, however, you run the risk of ending up in a hospital bed or at least of spending lots of time in the bathroom when eating from the wrong food stalls.

-Contaminated food or water is a health issue many an expat all over the world, especially in developing countries, has to deal with.
+Contaminated food or water is a health issue many expatriates all over the world, especially in developing countries, have to deal with.
 It can cause minor gastro-intestinal infections.
-In some cases, however, it can even be the source of severe diseases such as cholera, typhoid, or hepatitis A.
+In some cases, however, it can even be the source of severe diseases such as cholera, typhoid, or hepatitis.

-Of course, this does not mean that you have to avoid the local cuisine altogether.
+Of course, this does not mean that you have to avoid the local cuisine altogether during your expatriate assignment.
 If you take some simple health precautions, you can enjoy a delicious local snack and stay healthy too:

 If you are unsure whether the food or water you have been offered is healthy enough and want to stay on the safe side, there are certain things you should avoid:

-However, even if you avoid contaminated water or spoiled food chances are that you may get sick at some point during your expat assignment.
-Your expat health insurance should cover the costs of any medical treatment that you need.
+However, even if you avoid contaminated water or spoiled food chances are that you may still get sick at some point during your expat assignment.
+Your health insurance policy should cover the costs of any medical treatment that you need.

 Most expats are covered as part of their work benefits in the employment contract.
 They do not have to worry about getting expat health insurance.
 But some of you may be self-employed or not receive sufficient health coverage from your company.
 You should always obtain decent expat health insurance before leaving your home country.
 Independent insurance brokers are able to provide you with professional advice on the coverage you need.

-Before you sign up with an expat health insurance provider, make sure your policy covers your host country and that you are protected for your entire stay.
+Before you sign up with a health insurance provider, make sure your policy covers your host country and that you are protected for your entire stay.
 The insurance provider of your choice should offer a toll-free service number where you can get support 24/7, if necessary.